Battle of Višegrad: Aftermath

 The BBC credited communist forces of Yugoslav Partisans for the successful anti-Axis campaign of Chetniks in Višegrad.
 The BBC did not make any corrections although the people and institutions who protested because of this misinformation included Kenneth Pickthorn and officials of Yugoslav government in exile in London.
 After the capture of Višegrad, the Chetniks also captured Rogatica on 14 and 15 October and killed more than 200 of the enemy.
 The BBC again credited communist forces with this success.
 The Chetnik forces then advanced toward Sokolac, using arms captured from Germans and Ustaše.

 When Chetniks attacked Axis forces in Sokolac on 21 October 1943, the Partisans attacked them from rear.
 In his report Mihailović emphasized that this was the best proof that communists closely collaborated with Ustaše and Germans.

-The number of Bosnian Muslims civilians who had been slaughtered by Chetniks during the offensive ranges between more than 2,000 in Višegrad, in spite their Serb neighbors attempts to hide them, and an unknown number who fell victim to Chetnik massacres in Rogatica, a small town on Romanija plateau, whose Bosnian Muslim civilian population mostly fled in anticipation of the attack.
+The number of Bosnian Muslims civilians who had been slaughtered by Chetniks during the offensive amounted to more than 2,000 in Višegrad, in spite their Serb neighbors attempts to hide them, and an unknown number who fell victim to Chetnik massacres in Rogatica, a small town on Romanija plateau, whose Bosnian Muslim civilian population mostly fled in anticipation of the attack.
 The most of Bosnian Muslim refugees of Rogatica town and surrounding plateau villages accompanied Germans and Ustaše in their own retreat from the area.